geraldnguyen/everything-converter-chromeext/llm-codegen/02 - Plan.md

 9. Improvement: hide the Keyboard shortcuts section in settings.html and everywhere else it is referenced.
 Be thorough

 10. Improvement: Add an "About" icon next to the "Setting" icon in the popup.
 Upon click, the icon should open to https://geraldnguyen.medium.com/

+11. Improvement: Generate a simple privacy policy that declare the extension does not collect any user information.
+Save the policy into a privacy-policy.md file